linera-io/linera-protocol/CLI.md

 ## `linera query-validator`

 Show the version and genesis config hash of a new validator, and print a warning if it is incompatible.
-Also print some information about the given chain while we are it
+Also print some information about the given chain while we are at it

 **Usage:** `linera query-validator [OPTIONS] <ADDRESS> [CHAIN_ID]`